 We Take Health, Safety and Security Seriously

-Our waterfront staff is both CPR and American Red Cross Lifeguard Certified each year.
-Trip Leaders come to camp with years of experience in the field and are certified as Maine Trip Leaders and in Wilderness First Aid.
+Our waterfront staff is both CPR and American Red Cross Lifeguard certified each year.
+Trip Leaders come to camp with years of experience and are certified as Maine Trip Leaders and in Wilderness First Aid.
 While out on trips, where appropriate, they carry satellite-enabled communication devices to be in contact with camp when necessary.
 Our high ropes course staff is trained annually on how to safely run a ropes course, which includes up-to-date safety and rescue procedures.

 Campers often have so much fun, they forget about those basics!
 Our counselors are experts at sunscreen, bug spray and hand-washing reminders.
 On hot days, campers are reminded at mealtimes and during activities to drink water and water spigots are sprinkled throughout camp so campers can easily access water when needed.

 Our camp medical center is directed by Dr. Laura Lilienthal Blaisdell, Andy’s wife, a board-certified pediatrician with a Masters in Public Health.
 She is a national leader in the Camp Medical field, a mom of two campers and has been at Winnebago for over 20 years.

 Along with Dr. Blaisdell, our medical staff consists of two camp nurses who staff three health clinics a day alongside the medication administration or “MedPass” clinics.
 Upon arrival at camp each camper receives an individualized review of their medical history by one of our health staff in addition to being checked for illness.
 This type of check is done with every camper prior to leaving for their overnight trips and again when they prepare to go home for the summer.